 The Japanese language program seeks to make the study of the language and its culture relevant to our students and inspire them to continue with the study of the language beyond their time at Harvey.

 Harvey has sister schools located in Tokyo and Hiroshima that we visit every two years in a home-stay program.
-These school trips abroad are open to students who study Japanese and is an exciting opportunity to learn about the culture of Japan first hand, practice their Japanese language skills, and develop long-lasting relationships with students in Japan.
+These school trips abroad are open to students who study Japanese and offer an exciting opportunity to learn about the culture of Japan first hand, practice their Japanese language skills, and develop long-lasting relationships with students in Japan.

 Several of our students have gone on to study Japanese in college while many others have decided to study abroad in Japan.